kazupon/vue-validator/docs/en/classes.md

 </validator>
 ```

-output the below below like the HTML:
+output the below like the HTML:

 ```html
 <div class="username invalid-username untouched pristine">